-As you probably already know, there are many clear differences between different types of hip hop and rap.
-There is the dirty, bottle-poppin’ southern hip hop, which is usually made up of synthetic elements.
+As you probably already know, there are many clear differences between different types of hip-hop and rap.
+There is the dirty, bottle-poppin’ southern hip-hop, which is usually made up of synthetic elements.
 There is trap music, which features fast high-hats and a lot of sub-bass.
-In this article, I will be focusing on west coast style productions.
+However, in this article, I will be focusing on west coast style productions.
 These typically feature more realistic sounding elements and less speedy percussion.
 Below I will walk you through my process for creating a west coast style hip hop groove using 4 instruments.

 This is what my groove sounds like…

 Customize a kit in Battery 4 or another sampler of your choice.
 You will need at least one kick, the main snare, a supporting snare, a couple of closed hi-hats, an open hi-hat, and a ride cymbal.
 You may also use toms and FX if you wish.
 Make sure the kick has a little bit of fuzz in it – nothing too clean.